eertamm/web-crawlers/README.md

     Once done, launch the crawler

         % python3 kvcrawl.py

+    Type in the number of pages you wish to crawl through.
     Type in the keyword you search for (e.g. koduloom) and await for the results.

 ### In case of error 403: